 You can download this information as a printable pdf:

-IAPT offers a wide range of therapies that can help people experiencing common mental health problems like anxiety, stress, panic and depression to support themselves and make positive changes.
-Leeds IAPT provides group, online and one-to-one talking therapies.
-If you are over 17 years of age and registered with a Leeds GP you can self-refer through an online form - a number of questions will pop-up - these are to make sure you are being directed to the right service.
-The Stress Control Course can be booked through an online bookings page.
-Your GP can also refer you to IAPT.
+Leeds Mental Wellbeing Service provides support and psychological therapies for common mental health problems, such as stress, anxiety, low moods and depression.
+The service can offer workshops, a range of online support options, face-to-face sessions and group classes such as Stress Control Classes.
+If you are over 17 years of age, registered with a Leeds GP, you can self-refer on the service website.
+A number of questions will pop-up - these are to make sure you are being directed to the right service.
+You don't need to see your GP to access this service although your GP will be updated about your treatment.
 This service is not appropriate for people who are already receiving treatment from another mental health service or who have a severe or long-term mental health problem.

 Tel 0113 843 4388 (local-rate charges)

-A social prescribing service can help you to connect with a range of non-medical services and activities in your local area which can support your health and wellbeing.
+Linking Leeds can help you to connect with a range of non-medical services and activities in your local area which can support your health and wellbeing.
 Your local service could help you, for example, get support to improve your physical health, find employment or volunteering opportunities, tackle money or housing issues or access befriending schemes and peer support.
-Your GP may refer you to a social prescribing service in Leeds or you can refer yourself.
+Your GP may refer you Linking Leeds or you can refer yourself.

 Connect is a telephone helpline for people living in Leeds.
 The service provides emotional support and information for people in distress.
 People call Connect who are feeling anxious, lonely, angry, experiencing mental health problems or a 'life crisis' or just need to talk.
 The service is also there for carers who need to talk to someone.
 Trained volunteers and workers provide compassionate, non-judgemental support and can give information about other services, if needed.
 Whatever your problems, Connect can help.
 You can also talk to Connect through instant chat.